-We would recommend the following resources for more information on AD/HD, however the information provided on these websites is for informational purposes only and is not intended to be professional medical advice, diagnosis, treatment or care.
+The following resources provide more information on ADHD, however the information provided on these websites is for informational purposes only and is not intended to be professional medical advice, diagnosis, treatment or care.
 Never disregard professional medical advice or delay in seeking it because of something you have read on these websites.